-- (c) A licensee must determine a set card price before the first game in a progression.
-Discounts, free cards or faces, price changes, and variable pricing are prohibited. - (d) A licensee must sell progressive bingo cards before the drawing of the first number for the game, except that, if the progressive bingo game is a pre-draw concealed face game, the licensee may sell cards after the first drawing of numbers and before the game resumes. - (e) A licensee must sell and account for progressive bingo cards separately from other cards, sheets, or packs sold or used at a bingo occasion.
-A licensee may, by house rule, make purchase of a pack or door card a prerequisite for purchase of a progressive bingo card. - 4.2 Use - 4.2.1 Packs.
+- 4.2.1 Packs.
 A licensee must collate each pack sold for use at a bingo occasion from a series of consecutively numbered sheets, and each sheet must contain its individual consecutive series number and the identification number assigned by the manufacturer to that series.
 Nothing in this rule requires a licensee to sell packs in any particular order. - 4.2.2 Tally cards.
-A licensee must provide a tally card or cash receipt to anyone who purchases cards or packs at the door.
+A licensee must provide a tally card or cash receipt to Anyone who purchases cards or packs at the door.
 At a minimum, the tally card or cash receipt must show the date of purchase and the total number of cards or packs purchased.
 A licensee must only award a prize when the purchaser provides the tally card or cash receipt. - 4.2.3 Manufacturer's identification number.
-Before starting any game using disposable sheets or packs, the bingo caller must have the manufacturer's identification number and/or card number and the series number of the set of cards sheets or packs offered for sale for that particular occasion.
-When a player completes a bingo, the worker on the floor checking the bingo must read the manufacturer's identification number and/or card number and/or card number and the series number of each winning sheet.
-Payment may not be made unless both numbers were among those offered for sale for that game.

-- 4.3 Concealed face cards.
-At all bingo occasions where pre-draw concealed face cards are sold or used, the following procedures, in addition to those applicable to the sale and use of bingo cards generally, apply: - 4.3.1 All pre-draw concealed face cards must be conspicuously identified before sale or transfer to any player so that the concealed face card may not be played at any occasion other than the one at which the card was sold or transferred. - 4.3.2 A licensee must sell all pre-draw concealed face cards for a uniform price, except that a licensee may permit players to trade one previously purchased card for one new one with the purchase of an additional card. - 4.3.3 A licensee that allows pre-draw concealed face card trade-ins must maintain two sets of cards for each pre-draw concealed face game.
+Prior to starting any game using disposable sheets or packs, the bingo caller must have the manufacturer's identification number and/or card number and the series number of the set of cards sheets or packs offered for sale for that particular occasion.
+When a player completes a bingo, the worker on the floor checking the bingo must read the manufacturer's identification number and/or card number and the series number of each winning sheet.
+Payment may not be made unless both numbers were among those offered for sale for that game. - 4.3 Concealed face cards.
+At all bingo occasions where pre-draw concealed face cards are sold or used, the following procedures, in addition to those applicable to the sale and use of bingo cards generally, apply: - 4.3.1 All pre-draw concealed face cards must be conspicuously identified prior to sale or transfer to any player so that the concealed face card may not be played at any occasion other than the one at which the card was sold or transferred. - 4.3.2 A licensee must sell all pre-draw concealed face cards for a uniform price, except that a licensee may permit players to trade one previously purchased card for one new one with the purchase of an additional card. - 4.3.3 A licensee that allows pre-draw concealed face card trade-ins must maintain two sets of cards for each pre-draw concealed face game.
 One set is the original set and is a different color from the second set, which is the trade-in set.
-Players may purchase cards only from the original set, and may only trade for cards in the trade-in set. - 4.3.4 A licensee that allows pre-draw concealed face card trade-ins must mark or otherwise deface all returned cards. - 4.4 Cash shortages.
+Players may purchase cards only from the original set, and may only trade for cards in the trade-in set. - 4.3.4 A licensee that allows pre-draw concealed face card trade-ins must mark or otherwise deface all returned cards.

+4.4 Cash shortages.
 A licensee must notify the Secretary of State within 72 hours if, at the end of the bingo occasion or a bingo occasion related pull tab game, the cash counted is short by \$30 or more.